microsoft/ChakraCore-wiki/Building-ChakraCore.md

 Steps below are tested on Ubuntu 16.04LTS and Fedora 24.
 In order to compile ChakraCore on other Linux distrubitions, use distro's package manager instead of `apt-get` / `dnf` to install given dependencies below.

-To build ChakraCore on Linux: (requires Clang 3.7+)
+To build ChakraCore on Linux: (requires Clang 3.7+ and Python 2)

 #### Installing build dependencies ####